Bryancm/interview/README.md

    npm run android // run on android simulator
 ```

-If the screen of the android simulator is black check if it is not locked
+- If the screen of the android simulator is black check if it is not locked
-If the app keeps showing a blank screen you can close the app on the android simulator and open it again
+- the app keeps showing a blank screen you can close the app on the android simulator and open it again